INGEOTEC/regional-spanish-models/README.md

 ## Corpora

+We collected Spanish tweets from 2016 to 2019 using the Twitter API (public stream) to create our manuscript and our resources.
+The final corpora is described below:

 | country            | code   | number of users | number of tweets | number of tokens |
 |:----------         | ------ |          ------:|          -------:|        ---------:|
 | Argentina          | AR | 1,376K | 234.22M | 2,887.92M |